dfranklin02/SRL/docs/pages/motivation/anxiety_profile.md

 **AFTER** using SRL resources and recommendations - George had **MEDIUM** test anxiety:

 <div class="col-md-6" style="margin-top: 20px"> <!-- Adjust the margin-top until the text displays where you want -->
 Luckily, George took the SRL survey.
-After talking with his DAACS advisor, he received some advice to look through Test Anxiety section.
+After talking with his advisor, he received some advice to look through Test Anxiety section.
 Gradually, George began to realize that his excessive worry and fear of failure was probably a major reason why he has not improved in school.
 He began to search for some strategies or ideas about how he could lessen his anxiety.
 </div><div class="col-md-6"><blockquote class="oval-thought">
 George sought help from his advisor and became aware of his test anxiety.
 </blockquote></div>